Tan-group/rsRNASP/README.md

 Note: the subfolder "data/" and compiled file "rsRNASP" should be in the same folder.
 ```

-# A usege example running the “example” dir
+# A usage example running the “example” dir
 ```
  ./rsRNASP 1a9nR.pdb  energy.txt